owolagbadavid/wendian/README.md

 ### Code Standards

 - Follow TypeScript best practices
-- Write comprehensive tests for new features
-- Maintain test coverage above 80%
-- Use conventional commit messages
 - Document API endpoints in Swagger

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:

-- Create an issue in the repository
-- Contact the development team
-- Check the documentation for common solutions

 ---